Online Computer Science Programs - No GRE or GMAT Required

 Applicants to the program must have a bachelor’s degree from a regionally accredited college or university (or must be in the last semester of undergraduate study).
 Additionally, they need to have a grade point average of at least 3.0, official transcripts from all college studies, and TOEFL scores for international students.
 While GRE is not required, it will be considered if submitted.

 The program helps students use computer algorithms, data structures, and deterministic and non-deterministic algorithms.
-At the end of the program, graduates can opt for several roles in the field.
+At the end of the program, graduates can choose to work in several fields.

 Rice University offers a 100 percent online master’s program in computer science.
 The faculty for the MCS@Rice program includes directors of university centers, members of the National Academy of Engineering and Institute of Medicine, and National Science Foundation CAREER award recipients.